Kuzmrom7/bot-generator/README.md

   yarn start
   ```

-- ## Also you can run all app usaging docker-compose
+- ## Also you can run all app using docker-compose

   ```
     docker-compose up --build